-Brown Vaginal Discharge: Causes, Treatment & When To Worry
+Brown Discharge: 11 Common Causes & When to Worry

-Brown vaginal discharge may be noted at the end of or after a period, as blood starts to clot after a few days of a heavier flow.
-The brown color is usually a sign of older blood, as bright red blood indicates active bleeding.
+Brown discharge may be noted at the end of or after a period, and is a sign that the blood is starting to clot after a few days of heavier flow.
+The brown color usually indicates older blood, and is a normal findings during the menstrual cycle.
 However, brown discharge that occurs with other symptoms may be a sign of another health condition, like endometriosis, PCOS or an ovarian cyst.

 Brown discharge may also occur after sex, especially following any vaginal wall irritation.
 Irritation is more common during phases of hormonal changes, like during menstruation or pregnancy.